Rail transport in India

-Rail transport in India consists of primarily of passenger and freight shipments along an integrated rail network.
-Indian Railways (IR), a statutory body under the ownership of the Ministry of Railways of the Government of India, operates India's national railway system.
-It is the primary owner and operator of rail operations throughout the country, including suburban rail in major metros.
-Economic studies indicate positive effects of the Indian railway network on the economy of the country.
+Rail transport in India consists primarily of passenger and freight shipments along an integrated rail network.
+Indian Railways, a statutory body under the ownership of the Ministry of Railways of the Government of India, operates India's national railway system.
+It is the primary owner and operator of rail operations throughout the country, including suburban rail systems in major metropolitan cities.
+Economic studies indicate the positive impact of the Indian railway network on the economy of the country.

-The majority of the metro urban rail networks are operated by independent bodies constituted for the respective operations.
-Privately owned rails exist in few places, mostly used to connect freight to the integrated rail network.
+The majority of the urban metro rail networks are operated by independent bodies constituted for their respective operations.
+Privately owned railways exist in few places, mostly used to connect freight to the integrated rail network.
 Inter-city rail services are operated primarily by Indian Railways, though efforts have been made to introduce privately operated trains as recently as 2022.

-The national rail network comprised a total route length of 68584 km, with more than 132310 km of track and 8,000+ stations and is the fourth-largest in the world.
-As of 2023, it is one of the busiest networks in the world, transporting more than 11 billion passengers and 1.512 billion tonnes of freight annually.
+As of 2023, the national rail network comprised a total route length of 68584 km, with more than 132310 km of track and 8,000+ stations and is the fourth-largest in the world.
+It is one of the busiest networks in the world, and transported more than 11 billion passengers and 1.512 billion tonnes of freight.
 As of August 2024, more than 64080 km of all the routes have been electrified with 25 KV AC electric traction.
-The rolling stock consisted of 318,196 freight wagons, 84,863 passenger coaches, 14,781 locomotives and other multiple units owned by Indian Railways apart from rail-sets operated by metro rail corporations.
+The rolling stock consists of 318,196 freight wagons, 84,863 passenger coaches, 14,781 locomotives and other multiple units owned by Indian Railways apart from rail-sets operated by metro rail corporations.

 History

 1832–1852: Industrial railways

 In 1832, the proposal to construct the first railway line in India at Madras was made.
 In 1835, a railway track was constructed between Red Hills and Chintadripet in Madras and became operational in 1837.
 It was hauled by a rotary steam engine imported from England and was used for ferrying granite.

 The Madras Railway was established in 1845.
 Temporary railway lines were built such as the Godavari Dam Construction Railway at Dowleswaram by Arthur Cotton to supply stone for the construction of a dam over the Godavari River in 1845 and the Solani aqueduct railway, built by Proby Cautley in Roorkee to transport construction materials for an aqueduct over the Solani river in 1851.
-On 1 August 1849, the Great Indian Peninsular Railway was incorporated with a guarantee system providing free land and guaranteeing five-percent rates of return to private English companies building railways.
+On 1 August 1849, the Great Indian Peninsula Railway was incorporated with a guarantee system providing free land and guaranteeing five-percent rates of return to private English companies building railways.
 In 1852, a steam locomotive imported from England was tried at Byculla.